El Dorado Hills Pedestrian Accident Lawyer

-Pedestrian versus auto accidents occur with unfortunate frequency in El Dorado Hills and in California in general.
-California ranked highest in the country for the number of pedestrian fatalities, according to the Los Angeles Times.
-Approximately 700 pedestrians passed away in motor vehicle incidents in California in the year 2014, according to findings from the Governors Highway Safety Association.
+Pedestrian vs. auto accidents occurs with unfortunate frequency in El Dorado Hills and California.
+According to the Los Angeles Times, California ranked highest in the country for the number of pedestrian fatalities.
+According to findings from the Governors Highway Safety Association, approximately 700 pedestrians passed away in motor vehicle incidents in California in the year 2014.

-In a pedestrian collision, extensive injuries can occur even where the offending vehicle was moving at a low speed.
-The simple reality is that as resilient as the human body can be, it cannot withstand the full force of impact from a vehicle weighing in excess of five thousand pounds.Common Causes of Pedestrian Accidents
+In a pedestrian collision, extensive injuries can occur even when the offending vehicle moves at a low speed.
+The simple reality is that as resilient as the human body can be, it cannot withstand the full force of impact from a vehicle weighing more than five thousand pounds.Common Causes of Pedestrian Accidents

-In many instances, the cause of a collision between a driver and a pedestrian is some form of negligent action, or inaction, by the driver.
-Sidewalk and crosswalk accidents can happen easily if, for example, a driver is texting or not watching the road.
+In many instances, the cause of a collision between a driver and a pedestrian is some form of negligent action or inaction by the driver.
+Sidewalk and crosswalk accidents can happen quickly if, for example, a driver is texting or not watching the road.
 Even taking a relaxing early-morning jog or walking in a designated crosswalk can expose you to harm by a reckless driver.
 Common causes of car versus pedestrian accidents include:

-- Driver was distracted (e.g., texting and driving)
+- The driver was distracted (e.g., texting and driving)

-- Driver was drunk or on drugs (e.g. opioids, meth, etc.)
+- The driver was drunk or on drugs (e.g., opioids, meth, etc.)

-- Driver failed to yield to you at a designated crosswalk
+- The driver failed to yield to you at a designated crosswalk

-As mentioned, in roughly half the accidents where a car hits a pedestrian, the pedestrian dies.
+As mentioned, the pedestrian dies in roughly half the accidents where a car hits a pedestrian.
 That does not mean the other half walks away unscathed.
 In fact, many pedestrians suffer serious, debilitating injuries such as fractured bones, a traumatic brain injury or related head trauma, paralysis, nerve damage, and loss of limbs.
-The treatment for these injuries can be quite expensive since you will likely require months of rehabilitative care, surgeries, medication, and so forth.
+Treating these injuries can be expensive since you will likely require months of rehabilitative care, surgeries, medication, etc.

-The medical bills stemming from your pedestrian accident can be recovered through a personal injury claim filed against the reckless driver's auto insurance policy.
+The medical bills from your pedestrian accident can be recovered through a personal injury claim against the reckless driver's auto insurance policy.
 Future anticipated medical expenses are also recoverable.
-In addition, the other types of harms and losses that qualify for financial recovery through a personal injury claim include the following:
+In addition, the other types of harm and losses that qualify for financial recovery through a personal injury claim include the following:

-Loss of Income and Earning Capacity: Permanent or temporary disability after an accident can result in you having to miss work.
+Loss of Income and Earning Capacity: Permanent or temporary disability after an accident can result in you missing work.
 Sometimes you may be unable to return to your type of profession due to your pedestrian accident injuries.

 Pain and Suffering: Injuries from accidents hurt.
 Thankfully, California Law allows injured individuals to recover damages associated with the difficulty and hardship of surviving a pedestrian accident.